-These days, it seems that everyone is using the cloud.
-Moreover, it isn’t only users who are getting on board; businesses are beginning to realise that a physical headquarters and 40-hour work week are quickly becoming obsolete.
-Today’s employee wants to be able to work from outside the office during hours that they are able so that a work-life balance can be established.
+These days, it seems that cloud based systems are becoming more common and this is encouraging a changing dynamic within the workplace.
+It isn’t just individuals who are getting on board; businesses are beginning to realise that a physical headquarters and 40-hour work week are quickly becoming obsolete.
+Today’s employee wants to be able to increase remote working so that a work-life balance can be established.

-Many studies have found that employee productivity can increase exponentially where the opportunity to access the office environment from anywhere exists.
-And with cloud portals offering financial incentives in the form of per-user licensing as well as fewer IT and maintenance costs, moving to the cloud just makes sense.
+Many studies have found that employee productivity can increase exponentially when the opportunity to access the office environment from anywhere exists.
+With cloud portals offering financial incentives in the form of per-user licensing, as well as fewer IT and maintenance costs, moving to the cloud just makes sense.
 But what does the future of the corporate portal look like?

-In the old days, the definition of a corporate portal was a fancy employee directory.
+Back in the day, the definition of a corporate portal was a fancy employee directory.
 Today, however, many portals provide multi-resource access; a trend that will continue into the future.
 Accessible resources include training materials, human resource information and collaboration environments.

 This multi-cloud environment is already in use by many companies whose employees are using several public services to store and process corporate data.
 As this market matures, IT staff will seek and implement new management methods.